|Dewgong||Water/Ice||Cave||5 (unknown), 10 (unknown)|

 Once you’ve KO’d Articuno, the battle isn’t over just yet–you can now try and catch it.
 As you can imagine, Legendary Pokémon aren’t going to be easy to catch.
 To start with, their catch rate is very low, so definitely use Ultra Balls and use Razz Berries if you have to.
 Also, don’t be ashamed to summon Player 2, even if you have to control both.

 Because Articuno is airborne, expect it to fly around every now and then.
 As far as we can tell, it doesn’t run away.
 Or at the very least, it won’t run away for ages.
-So if it flies left or right–and you’re not good at throwing in those directions, try to wait until it flies back near the centre.
+So if it flies left or right–and you’re not good at throwing in those directions, try to wait until it flies back near the center.
 Then it’s just a case of trying to get Great or Excellent throws.

 Over in this corner, there’s a ladder going up.
 Go down the nearby slope and grab the Big Pearl to the left.
 By the way, if you fell into the water towards the north-east corner of B3F and got carried by the rapid currents, you’ll eventually arrive here.
 Climb up the ladder to the next floor.